 IV.
 Forecast Overall, Strategic and Billable Resource Utilization

-The system should provide short- or long-term forecasting of billable, strategic, and overall utilisation.
-It helps in taking corrective actions to ensure high utilisation and protect the business’s profitability.
+The system should provide short or long-term forecasting of billable, strategic, and overall utilization.
+It helps in taking corrective actions to ensure high utilization and protect the business’s profitability.

 V. Forecast Project Vacancies and People on the Bench

 The system should get you foresight into future resource needs and people who will end up on the bench.
 It helps the resource manager to mix and match available people against project vacancies.
 It will be an opportunity lost if you cannot find the right resource at the right time for the right project.

 Generally, resources requesting, and allocations are done through email or phone request.
 It causes quite a bit of chaos.
 It is critical to streamline the process using workflow, ensuring resources are allocated with appropriate approvals and notifications.
 One must avoid using unnecessary emails/telephone calls as it cannot be easily reconciled, documented, and analyzed at a later stage.